 In 2018, she was awarded a Poynter fellowship in journalism at Yale University.

-Her most recent project is a new memoir, A Word of Our Own, which explores the word lesbian in a narrative about her body and life.
+She is currently at work on several projects, including an illustrated libretto, Life and the Bees, interacting with Maurice Maeterlinck’s La vie des abeilles, and a new memoir, A Word of Our Own, which explores the word lesbian in a narrative about her body and life.